5 initiatives to inspire guests to protect the oceans

 Plastic pollution is one of the biggest challenges facing the oceans today.
 It is estimated that around 8 million tons of plastic are dumped into the oceans each year.

-As a hotelier you can play a crucial role in reducing this figure by eliminating single-use plastics from your facilities and promoting sustainable alternatives.
+As a hotelier, you can play a crucial role in reducing this figure by eliminating single-use plastics from your facilities and promoting sustainable alternatives.
 Replace plastic bottles with water filtration systems and provide reusable bottles to your guests.

-3 - Supports sustainable fishing
+3 - Support sustainable fishing

 Overfishing is a serious threat to marine life and ocean ecosystems.
-Encourage your guests to support sustainable fishing by promoting seafood certified with sustainability seals, such as the Marine Stewardship Council (MSC) or Aquaculture Stewardship Council (ASC).
+Encourage your guests to support sustainable fishing by promoting fish and seafood certified with sustainability seals, such as the Marine Stewardship Council (MSC) or Aquaculture Stewardship Council (ASC).

-5 - A basic one: carbon offsetting
+5 - A basic: carbon offsetting

 Read more